Vicomtech/NUBes-negation-uncertainty-biomedical-corpus/README.md

 ## LREC2020

-This directory contains material and scripts related to the experiments section in the paper "NUBes: A Corpus of Negation and Uncertainty in Spanish Clinical Texts" (to appear in LREC2020).
+This directory contains material and scripts related to the experiments section in the paper "NUBes: A Corpus of Negation and Uncertainty in Spanish Clinical Texts" [[pdf](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.708.pdf)].

 ### Dataset